UBC-MDS/DSCI-532_2025_18_canadian-house-prices/README.md

 ### Try the Live Dashboard

-Click below to explore housing trends in Canada:
+Watch this demo to explore housing trends in Canada:

 [![Demo GIF of the Dashboard](images/demo.gif)](images/demo.gif)